CYCOGS® Brand Holonomic Mobility Drive

 Small wheels can also result in a bumpy ride or hang ups.

-The CYCOGS® Company solution was to add a second wheel, as in dual wheels on the wheel assembly.
+The CYCOGS® Company solution was to include a second wheel, as in dual wheels on the wheel assembly.

-Now with dual wheels, the floor loading is spread over a wider area, and it allows the wheels to rotate as they pivot, reducing floor damage.
+Now with dual wheels, the floor loading is spread over a broader area, and it allows the wheels to rotate as they pivot, reducing floor damage.

 The wheel assembly rotation axis typically would be between the wheels,

 allowing a rolling motion of the two wheels.
 Compare this to a pivot about the wheel centerline contact patch that scuffs the floor.

 The second wheel of the dual wheel assembly can be passive or actively driven.